SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

   > [!NOTE]
   >
   > - When you try to filter a list view with source *Bookings* or *Reservations* on a GUID or a number, the matching booking will only be shown on the timeline if you enter the full and correct GUID or number.
+The matching booking will be shown in the ListView as soon as a part of the entry matches the GUID or number.
-  > - When you try to filter a list view with source *Bookings* or *Reservations* on e.g. a booking name, the matching booking will be shown on the timeline as soon as a part of the entry matches.
+  > - When you try to filter a list view with source *Bookings* or *Reservations* on e.g. a booking name, the matching booking will be shown both on the timeline and in the ListView as soon as a part of the entry matches.

 - To apply a custom column configuration, see [Creating a new column configuration](#creating-a-new-column-configuration) and [Loading the default column configuration](#loading-the-default-column-configuration).